thesammet/ocr-recognition-mobile/README.md

-# OCR-Text
+# OCR-Recognition-Mobile

-OCR-Text is a React Native app that allows users to take a picture or select an image from their gallery and perform OCR on the text within the image.
+OCR RECOGNITION MOBILE is a React Native app that allows users to take a picture or select an image from their gallery and perform OCR on the text within the image.

 ## Installation

 To install the app, follow these steps:

-1. Clone the repo to your local machine: `git clone git clone https://github.com/thesammet/ocr-text`
+1. Clone the repo to your local machine: `git clone git clone https://github.com/thesammet/ocr-recognition-mobile`
-2. Navigate to the project directory: `cd ocr_text`
+2. Navigate to the project directory: `cd ocr-recognition-mobile`
 3. Install the dependencies: `npm install` or `yarn install`

 ## Usage